How Much Does It Cost to Set Up a Trust? A Comprehensive Guide

 Identify assets to place in the trust:

-• Decide which assets you want to transfer into the trust
+• Choose the assets you want to place into the trust

 • Consider tax implications and potential restrictions on certain assets